happner/happner/docs/autoload.md

 [&#9650;](#)

-The mesh config can specify an alternative configName to autoload.
+The mesh config can specify an alternative config name to autoload.

 eg.
 ```javascript